erikw/nestedtext-ruby/README.md

 end
 ```

-This class will be encoded like this:
+An instance of this class would be encoded like this:

 TODO strict: false not needed if making this default
 ```ruby